 “People will become disengaged.
 This can appear as increased sick rates, increased accidents; it can stifle creativity, create friction within the team and impact morale overall”

 However, regular communication is only one piece of the puzzle; “Employees want to have a say,” he adds.
-“We are living in the death of deference, gone are the days of deferring to senior managers and simply doing what they say.
+“We are living in the death of deference.
+Gone are the days of deferring to senior managers and simply doing what they say.
 Employees expect to be able to contribute to the conversation.”

 Head of Communications and Corporate Affairs at Tarmac Ltd, and Institute of Internal Communications (IoIC) board chair, Kate Jones, agrees.
-“Internal comms plays a vital role in giving employees a voice, particularly when it comes to feedback, and gathering information that can be played back in the boardroom in order to deliver an organisation-wide response.”
+“Internal communication plays a vital role in giving employees a voice, particularly when it comes to feedback, and gathering information that can be played back in the boardroom in order to deliver an organisation-wide response.”

 However, feedback alone does not satisfy the role of the employee voice.
 Internal communications can give employees the opportunity to voice opinion and create change within an organisation.
 Kate says: “You might also appoint an employee champion or representative, a nominated person from each department who then speaks to management on behalf of their teams.”
 Employees want to voice their issues in places they feel comfortable; the results of this engagement are invaluable and ignoring the employee voice can prove costly.